CGSmith-LLC/shipwise-api/README.md

 `docker-compose up -d`

+If you are on Linux and Solr doesn't start you may need to run this: `sudo chown 8983:8983 solr-data/var/solr/`

 Example of importing a gzipped mysql dump:

 `zcat cgsmpoim_shipwise.sql.gz | mysql -h mysql -u root -p cgsmpoim_shipwise`